mglodack/docs/source/articles/continuous-deployment/deploying-with-your-own-script.html.markdown

 # you can define your keys in the environment variables
 ~~~

-To get more concrete you can, for example, run a migration on Heroku after your deployment.
+To get more concrete you can, for example, run a migration on Heroku after your deployment:
 ![Migration after Heroku Deployment](deployment/script_deployment.png)